Lab 3 In-Class: Using Objects and Methods

 - Test your program - be sure the rectangle and string are placed

-- Using Color objects You will now create your own colors
+- Using Color objects You will now learn how to create your own

 The basic scheme for representing a picture in a computer is to